The REAL Costa Rica

 Can I bring my phone from the US and use it there?

-You can bring it, but probably it won't work.
-Recently though, a few phones (3G) have worked here, BUT the travelers were shocked to find a roaming charge of up to $4.00 per minute on their bills!
-Also, as the only phones from the USA or other countries that will work at all are GSM or 3G, and because in general the old GSM phones have terrible service in Costa Rica, it is often better to just rent a cell phone for a visit if 3G is not available.
-Some cell phone rental companies offer line rental plans at great discounts for those permanently moving or who will be here for many months but who do not have residency.
+You can bring it, but it likely won't work.
+If they did work, travelers were shocked to find a roaming charge of up to $4.00 per minute on their bills!
+Also, as the only phones from the USA or other countries that will work at all are 3G and some 4G phones.

 Back to FAQ